lizruonan/SQL-Notebook/Query.md

 ORDER BY column2 DESC
 ```

-If you don't specify any optoin, `ORDER BY ` will sort the value ascendingly:
+If you don't specify any option, `ORDER BY ` will sort the value ascendingly:
 ```
 ORDER BY column1
 ```